U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 5 - Generative and Graphical Models.md

 Tags: [[IntelligentSystemsForPatternRecognition]], [[Probability]],[[A.I.
 Master Degree @Unipi]]

-# Graphical Models or Generative
+# Graphical Models a framework for Generative

 Generative learning is when we have parameters of a certain probability distribution, we can generate from a model also if we approximate enough.

 If we have large avaiability of labeled data a discriminative model will work better, instead generative even if you have class information is used to *model a distribution of the data*, and when you do it with enough accuracy you could generate samples.
 Since NNs are universal approximator they do not assume any family of distribution for generation, instead here the assumption a priori are important!
 So reasoning on prior knowledge is something very intresting, giving a model a prior knowledge ins't that easy.
 If one want to model some task needs big models and we need to... approximate to break down complexity.

 ## Graphical models framework

 We do graph based task, that usually are $NP-Complete$.

-For machine learning usually *Inference* is the prediction, but in general is a concept that describes a process to infer some knowledge to *learn*, so also learning is inference.
+For machine learning usually *Inference* is the prediction, but in general is a concept that describes a process to infer some knowledge to *learn*, so also learning is inference.2

 Let's define formally:

 ```ad-important
 A graph whose **nodes** are random variables whose **edges** (links) represent probabilistic relationships between the variable
 ```

 So depending on the edges we have different models!

 ![[Pasted image 20230302150022.png]]

 In the first we have the nodes, and we can say that the directed node is entailed by the others.
 No cycles here, because casuality can't have them!

-The undirected graphs are good if we want that things obey some costraints
+The undirected graphs are good if we want that things obey some costraints they encode *symmetric* relationships.
+Work if we want things has to be constrainted

 The dynamic models are whose in which random variables can appear in time and disappear.
-Use them for dynamic systems: **Petri nets**?
+They are directed genrally, can also be undirected, but the things is that they change in time

-Example we want to give each pixel on an image a certain probability to be in a class
+Example we want to give each pixel on an image a certain probability to be in a class: We know the colors of pixel but we want to attribute the semantic class to our pixels by seeing color and near pixels.

 ![[Pasted image 20230302150553.png]]

 An example of prior is that all from a certain high of image will be likely the sky or mountain and the part below will be terrain.